adamsol/Pyxell/docs/manual.md

 ### Generators

 Generator is a function producing a sequence of values that can be iterated over without storing it in memory.
-To create a generator, add an asterisk symbol to the function definition.
+To create a generator, add an asterisk symbol in the function definition and use `yield` instead of `return`.

 ```
 func* range(n: Int): Int def